 Members with 20 years of creditable service (including Proportionate Retirement) may purchase Permissive Service credit (PSC) up to a maximum of five years in order to become retirement eligible and/or increase the final benefit amount.
 The purchase constitutes an immediate retirement.
 In addition, PSC deferred retirement is an option allowing a member with at least 20 years of creditable service to purchase service credit necessary to become eligible to retire at a more reasonable cost due to a delay in payment of the retirement benefit.
+Eligibility standards for members employed on or after January 1, 2022, will be reflected in the 2022 Annual Report.

-A \$10,000 post-retirement lump sum death benefit is payable from a separate Retiree Death Benefit Fund administered by the System.
-As of December 31, 2020, and 2019, the assets of the Retiree Death Benefit Fund were \$1,653,699 and \$1,520,391, respectively, which are included in the System's total market value of Net Assets Held in Trust available for Pension Benefits of \$938,226,299 and \$857,839,229, respectively.
+A \$10,000 post-retirement lump sum death benefit is payable from and administered by the System.
+As of December 30, 2021 the assets of the Retiree Death Benefit Fund were rolled into the System's cash account at the custodian bank in order to generate an overall return the same as the System rather than a separate account.
+A separate accounting of the Retiree Death Benefit proceeds is still kept by the System.
+As of December 31, 2021, and 2020, the assets for Retiree Death Benefit assets were \$1,722,682 and \$1,653,699, respectively, which are included in the System's total market value of Net Assets held in Trust available for Pension Benefits of \$1,080,733,988 and \$938,226,299, respectively.